-Students are expected to have prepared the assigned cases before each class (see Course Contents).
-This means reading the case and trying to answer the preparation questions (to be handed-out during the course) before coming to class.
+Students are expected to prepare the assigned cases in advance of each class (refer to the Course Contents).
+Preparation involves thoroughly reading the case and attempting to answer the provided preparation questions, which will be distributed during the course, prior to attending class.